2014 September 18 01 Bible Studies

 In our second session on the Psalms we consider the Psalms in terms of their relationship to the ups and downs of real life.
 In the Wisdom Psalms we are called to the higher reality of the Lords truth and righteousness.
 In the Royal Psalms we lay a foundation for understanding the Lord’s politics for planet earth, mediated through His chosen Messiah.
 In the Hymns we celebrate on the mountaintops where everything is working as it should.
 In the Lamentations we are in the pits, in the valley of the shadow of death and our only hope is in the Lord’s salvation.
 In the Thanksgivings we are learning that praise and thanks are the first steps out of the pit, back to a higher view of life, and especially the Lord-God who is holy and gracious. *Click here to go to the page for this whole study.

 We have completed moving all our audio and resource files to handle all our download traffic.
 Everything should be back in place now.
 If you find a link that is bad, please let me know and I will get it fixed ASAP.
 You can email me here.

 We have just posted the video of Jane Steven’s presentation, “A Vienna Walk Through the Bible.”
 If you were unable to attend the event, you can now watch it online!

-If you click on the “vimeo” in the bottom right corner, you can go to our Vimeo page and download the video to your computer.
+If you click on the “vimeo” in the bottom right corner, you can go to our Vimeo page and download the video.
 This is a marvelous presentation; hope you enjoy it as much as we did.
 [ST]

 Fall classes are just around the corner.
 Our Newsletter is out with all of the information for sign ups.
 You can download it by clicking the image to the left.
 You can also sign up for classes on line now by clicking here.